The lowdown on Student Loans

 - Living costs (to help with your weekly expenses)

 You can generally borrow up to the full value of your course fees – this is what most students tend to do.
 When it comes to course-related costs, you can usually borrow up to $1,000 a year.
-And if you need a loan to help cover living costs, you can expect to get up to $176.86 a week.
+And if you need a loan to help cover living costs, you can add to your loan up to $228.81 a week.

 It’s totally up to you to pick and choose which parts of the loan you want.
 Obviously, since you will have to pay it back, it makes sense to only borrow what you really need.